 (6) The B.T.I. agreement applies only to courses listed in the B.T.I. catalogue and not to other courses offered by the member institutions.
-No more than one B.T.I. course may be taken in any one semester without approval by the Dean of Faculty.
+No more than one B.T.I. course may be taken in any one semester without approval by the Academic Dean.

 (7) Courses at Blessed John XXIII National Seminary are considered to be the same as B.T.I. courses, and a similar registration process should be followed.

 (8) No more than three electives may be taken outside of Saint John’s Seminary in any degree program.